 No matter what your specific situation may be, FCS is available to give you some extra support.

 FCS can connect you to local services that can help with:

 These are just some of the things that FCS can help with.
 You can talk to us about your specific circumstances.

 FCS provides a responsive and flexible service to your family.
 FCS can work with your family for up to 16 weeks.

-You can make a referral for yourself or on behalf of a family member or friend by contacting your local FCS provider.
-To find out who the FCS provider is please click here.
+You can make a referral for yourself, a family member or friend by contacting your local FCS provider.
+To find out who the FCS provider is in your area please click here.

-Your local FCS provider will make sure the way they contact you, suits your family’s needs and preferences.
+Your local FCS provider will contact you or the person you have nominated to discuss your enquiry and how they can support your family’s needs and preferences.